megasuperlexa/lightCalendar/README.md

 ## Fiscal year
 Another useful abstraction is FiscalYear.
 A fiscal year is a 12-month period that an organization uses to report its finances.
 It does not necesserily starts or ends with calendar year.
-Leap year is taken into account, so if a Fiscal year ends on February there will not jump to March on non-leap years.
+Leap year is taken into account, so if a Fiscal year ends on February there will not be a jump to March on non-leap years.
 The most important fiscal year for the economy is the federal government's fiscal year.
 It defines the U.S. government's budget.
 It runs from October 1 of the budget's prior year through September 30 of the year being described.
 ```cs
 // Create currently running Federal Discal Year